 Yes, the IHS follows all approved recommendations for booster shots from the FDA and the CDC.
 The IHS is offering booster shots for those who completed their Pfizer-BioNTech, Moderna, or Janssen/Johnson & Johnson vaccinations, consistent with FDA and CDC guidance.

 Q: Why are booster shots necessary?

-After reviewing available data from the U.S. and around the world, and in order to enhance vaccine effectiveness and to combat the Delta variant, an additional dose will be necessary to maximize and prolong protection.
-The available data make very clear that protection against COVID-19 begins to decrease over time following the initial doses of vaccination, and in association with the dominance of the Delta variant, we are starting to see evidence of reduced protection against mild and moderate disease.
+After reviewing available data from the U.S. and around the world, and in order to enhance vaccine effectiveness and to combat COVID-19 and its variants, a booster dose is necessary to maximize and prolong protection.
+The available data make very clear that protection against COVID-19 begins to decrease over time following the initial doses of vaccination, and in association with circulating variants, we are starting to see evidence of reduced protection against mild and moderate disease.